Week 5 was completed on Saturday

-There will be no games on Easter Sunday in the NWSL so Week 5 actually concludes on Tuesday.
+There were no games played on Easter Sunday in the NWSL so Week 5 actually concluded on Saturday.

 Friday, April 18, 2025